-- The impounding of stray dogs and dogs running at large
+- Impounding stray dogs and dogs running at large

 - Capturing stray dogs

-- Loaning cat traps to citizens for stray and feral cats for them to transfer to the Humane Society
+- Loaning cat traps to citizens to transfer stray and feral cats to the Humane Society

 - Offering animals for adoption

-- Assist with sick and injured wildlife such as racoon and opossums
+- Assisting with sick and injured wildlife such as raccoon and opossums

 - Investigate animal neglect and cruelty